srvs2/wordpress/README.md

 5. Once you click on share button your post will be share.

 6. No shortcode required
 -------------Procedure to create plugin : ----------------------------
-        * Create a folder name of your choice.
+ 1.Create a folder name of your choice.
-        * Create a file name called index.php
+ 2.Create a file name called index.php
-        * Write header information like plugin name, Description, author etc...
+ 3.Write header information like plugin name, Description, author etc...